 Only adults supervising children will be admitted and if an adult carer leaves the playground with the intention of returning, he/she needs to let the playground staff know as there may be problems regaining access.

 The Broad Walk Café is located in front of the playground entrance serving tea, coffee, juices and sandwiches, salads and stone baked pizza.
 There is a café window also within the Diana Princess of Wales Playground to place and pick up orders.

 There are several picnic tables for the café just in front of the Princess Diana Memorial Playground entrance, as well as picnic areas within the playground.

 Address: Kensington Gardens, London W2 2UH

-Opening Hours: Open every day of the year except Christmas Day, from 10am.
+Opening Times: Open every day of the year except Christmas Day, from 10am.
 Closing times vary depending on time of year, check website for current opening hours.

-- There are toilets on site, including disabled and baby change facilities.
+Toilets: There are toilets on site, near the entrance, including disabled and baby change facilities.

-This post was updated on 13 May 2021 with recent photos and current information.
+This post was updated on 29 June 2023 with current visitor information.